maylencytryn/Archetype-Themes-X-Maylen-Cytryn/README.md

 # Archetype Themes X Maylen Cytryn
 Hi there!
 <br>Thank you so much for taking the time to learn more about me and to visit my repository!
+The role of Executive Operations Officer seems to be a perfect fit and the more I learn about it, the more eager I am to dive in and get started.
+Please find within this repository just a small look at me, the way I think, create, and problem-solve.
+I am looking forward to learning more about you!

 <h2>OPEN RESPONSES</h2>
 <b>1.
 Outline (in detail) How an Executive Assistant can bring calm to a Leader and improve their mental well-being: </b>